mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 The [Portal](/components/portal/) provides a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.
 Because of the way styled-components scopes its CSS, you may run into issues where styling is not applied.

-For example, if you attempt to style the [Menu](/components/menus/) of a [Select](/components/selects/) component using the property `MenuProps`, you will need to pass along the `className` property to the element being rendered outside of it's DOM hierarchy.
+For example, if you attempt to style the [Menu](/components/menus/) of a [Select](/components/selects/) component using the `MenuProps` prop, you will need to pass along the `className` prop to the element being rendered outside of it's DOM hierarchy.
 The following example shows a workaround:

 ```jsx